plopjs/plop/README.md

 		const trueValues = ['t', 'true', 'y', 'yes'];
 		const falseValues = ['f', 'false', 'n', 'no'];
 		if (trueValues.includes(lowerVal)) return true;
-		if (trueValues.includes(lowerVal)) return false;
+		if (falseValues.includes(lowerVal)) return false;
 		throw Error(`"${rawValue}" is not a valid ${promptConfig.type} value`);
 	};
 	return this;
 }
 ```
-> For the above example, the bypass function takes the users text input and turns it into a `Boolean` value that will be used as the prompt answer data.
+> For the above example, the bypass function takes the user's text input and turns it into a `Boolean` value that will be used as the prompt answer data.

 ### Adding Bypass Support to Your Plopfile
 If the 3rd party prompt plugin you are using does not support bypass by default, you can add the `bypass` function above to your prompt's config object and plop will use it for handling bypass data for that prompt.